mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 {{<img src="new-logo-places.jpg" alt="Photos of TinyPilot website, app interface, and case showing the old logo" maxWidth="500px" hasBorder="true" caption="All the locations I could place the new TinyPilot logo once WebAgency delivered the final result.">}}

-Instead, WebAgency just kept redesigning the website.
+Instead, WebAgency kept redesigning the website.
 Their lead designer didn't have availability to work on the logo, but what did I think about this new design idea for the landing page?

 The breaking point came when WebAgency started showing me new designs for my site's blog.
 From the beginning, I had said that I only cared about three pages: the landing page, the product page, and the shopping cart page.
 All other pages were explicitly out of scope.

 {{<img src="design-non-goals.png" alt="Non-Goals: Redesign pages outside the checkout flow.
 The flow I care about is landing page > product page > checkout.
 We don’t want to completely break pages outside that flow, but we don’t need to improve their design as part of this effort." maxWidth="550px" hasBorder="true" caption="Excerpt from [project specification](tinypilot-redesign-spec.pdf) listing the blog as explicitly out of scope.">}}

 I pointed this out to WebAgency, and Isaac called me, embarrassed.
-He admitted that the designers went beyond just sketching.
+He admitted that the designers went beyond mere sketching.
 They were so excited about the project and got carried away, so he was going to remove the hours they'd spent redesigning the blog.

 ## The two-month holiday slowdown